Drinking

 Drinking is the act of ingesting water or other liquids into the body through the mouth, proboscis, or elsewhere.
 Humans drink by swallowing, completed by peristalsis in the esophagus.
 The physiological processes of drinking vary widely among other animals.

 Most animals drink water to maintain bodily hydration, although many can survive on the water gained from their food.
 Water is required for many physiological processes.
 Both inadequate and (less commonly) excessive water intake are associated with health problems.

 Methods of drinking

 In humans

-When a liquid enters a human mouth, the swallowing process is completed by peristalsis which delivers the liquid through the esophagus to the stomach; much of the activity is abetted by gravity.
+When a liquid enters a human mouth, the swallowing process is completed by peristalsis which delivers the liquid through the esophagus to the stomach; much of the activity is assisted by gravity.
 The liquid may be poured from the hands or drinkware may be used as vessels.
-Drinking can also be performed by acts of inhalation, typically when imbibing hot liquids or drinking from a spoon.
+Drinking can also be by sipping or sucking, typically when imbibing hot liquids or drinking from a spoon.
 Infants employ a method of suction wherein the lips are pressed tight around a source, as in breastfeeding: a combination of breath and tongue movement creates a vacuum which draws in liquid.